doc4d/docs/docs/WritePro/user-legacy/using-a-4d-write-pro-area.md

 displayed_sidebar: docs
 ---

-#### Managing documents in 4D Write Pro areas

-In 4D applications, 4D Write Pro documents are created, imported, and exported by means of specific commands found in the **4D Write Pro** theme (*WP EXPORT DOCUMENT*, *WP EXPORT VARIABLE*, *WP Import document*, *WP New*).

-You can also associate a 4D Write Pro area with an Object field in a database form.
-This way, each 4D Write Pro document is automatically saved with the record and stored in the database's data (see *Storing 4D Write Pro documents in 4D Object fields*).

-#### .4wp document format

-You can save and re-open 4D Write Pro documents to and from disk without any loss using the native **.4wp** format.

-The **.4wp** format consists of a zip folder whose name is the document title and whose contents are HTML text and images:

-* HTML text combines regular HTML with 4D expressions (which are not computed) as well as 4D-specific tags,
-* images are stored in a folder with the same name as the document title, next to the HTML file.

-Since .4wp documents are based on HTML, they can be imported or opened in any external application supporting HTML.

-The 4D Write Pro internal document format is a proprietary HTML extension, compatible with HTML5/XHTML5, but which supports its own subset of HTML/CSS attributes and tags.
-As a result, only HTML documents exported by 4D Write Pro can be opened by 4D Write Pro without any risk of data loss.
-Importing HTML documents that were created externally could produce errors.

-For more information, you can [**download the list of 4D Write pro attributes with associated definition as CSS style or XHTML tag**](https://download.4d.com/Documents/Products%5FDocumentation/LastVersions/Line%5F19/4DWP-attributes-and-xhtml.pdf) in the 4D Write Pro XHTML.

-##### Backward compatibility

-You can always reopen a .4wp document with a previous version of 4D Write Pro.
-If it contains attributes that were added in more recent versions, these attributes are just ignored.
-However, if you save the document, the attributes are removed from the document and will be lost.

-#### Context menu
+## Context menu

-If the **Context menu** property is checked for a 4D Write Pro area (see *Defining a 4D Write Pro area*), a comprehensive context menu is available to users when the form is executed at runtime:
+If the **Context menu** property is [checked for a 4D Write Pro area](./defining-a-4d-write-pro-area.md#using-the-4d-write-pro-area-object), a comprehensive context menu is available to users when the form is executed at runtime:

 ![](../../assets/en/WritePro/pict3071271.en.png)

 This menu offers access to all the 4D Write Pro user features.

-#### Selecting the view mode
+## Selecting the view mode

 4D Write Pro documents can be displayed in one of three page view modes: